Python for Data Science: Learn Data Science From Scratch

 Data science is everywhere.
 Better data science practices are allowing corporations to cut unnecessary costs, automate computing, and analyze markets.
 Essentially, data science is the key to getting ahead in a competitive global climate.

-Python instructors on OAK Academy specialize in everything from software development to data analysis, and are known for their effective, friendly instruction for students of all levels.
+Python instructors at OAK Academy specialize in everything from software development to data analysis and are known for their effective, friendly instruction for students of all levels.